-DES 485: PROFESSIONAL DESIGN WORK EXPERIENCE
+DES 485 : PROFESSIONAL DESIGN WORK EXPERIENCE

-A program in which the student obtains practical onthe-job experience working in an interior design or architectural firm.
+A program in which the student obtains practical on-the-job experience working in an interior design or architectural firm.
 Pass/fail grading.

-Major credit.
+3.000 DES 383, 384, 386, 481, 483 or permission of instructor.
+Art Education, History, Therapy, Studio and Interior Design Major credit.
 Required for the major in interior design.